softwareprince/egon-browser/README.md

-# Brave Core
+# EgonBrowser Core

-Brave Core is a set of changes, APIs, and scripts used for customizing EgonBrowser to make the Brave browser.
+EgonBrowser Core is a set of changes, APIs, and scripts used for customizing EgonBrowser to make the EgonBrowser browser.
 Please also check https://github.com/brave/brave-browser

 Follow [@brave](https://twitter.com/brave) on Twitter for important announcements.